status-im/help.status.im/docs/style-guide/style-conventions.md

 ## Titles

-- Use the rules described in the [Structuring the content](structuring-the-content.md) section for each [type of document](./structuring-the-content.md#types-of-documents) (concept, procedure, reference, or guide).
+- Use the rules described in the [Structuring the content](structuring-the-content.md) section for each [document type](./structuring-the-content.md#types-of-documents) (concept, procedure, reference, or guide).
 - Use meaningful titles that provide a precise idea of the article's content.

     | Usage       | Example                                 |